dlemmermann/JPackageScriptFX/README.md

 Finally we are invoking the `jpackage` tool in a loop so that it generates all available package types for the platform that the build is running on.
 Please be aware that `jpackage` can not build cross-platform installers.
 The build has to run separately on all platforms that you want to support.
 When the build is done you will find the installers inside the directory `target/installer`.
-On Mac you will find a DMG, a PKG, and an APP.
+On Mac you will find a DMG, PKG, or an APP.
+On Linux a DEB, RPM or an application directory.
 On Windows you will find an application directory, an EXE, and an MSI.
 Please be aware that the EXE is not the application itself but an installer.

 ```bash
 for type in "app-image" "dmg" "pkg"